goshiphq/goship-cms/content/blog/what-is-the-bill-of-lading-bol.md

 ---
-keywords: BOL, Bill of lading, document
+keywords: "BOL, Bill of lading, document, shipment details, packaging "
 author: mderesh
 title: What Is the Bill of Lading (BOL) and How to Fill It Out?
 intro: >-